Top 8 Programming Languages to Learn for Coders in 2021

 - Java comes with automatic memory allocation and garbage collection, features that ensure sufficient CPU memory for use by other applications.

-- Java’s security manager feature, and the exclusion of explicit pointer, make it a secure language to code in.
+- Java’s security manager feature, and the exclusion of explicit pointer, make it a secure language to code in for top coders.

 - It is in Java that developers find extensive APIs with which you can initiate a variety of tasks such as networking, database connection etc.